ZupIT/ritchie-formulas/CONTRIBUTING.md

 "what do you think about implementing this way?"

-- Explain why you suggested such correction, a change without meaning might not be productive.The author has all the right to counterargue a comment if she thinks it is for the best of the project.Provide a clear technical or business justification and even links or references if possible.Everybody loves to learn something new about coding to become a better developer.
+- Explain why you suggested such correction, a change without meaning might not be productive.
+The author has all the right to counterargue a comment if she thinks it is for the best of the project.
+Provide a clear justification technical or business and even links or references if possible.
+Everybody loves to learn something new about coding to become a better developer.

 - Sometimes the literal answer might not be necessary.
 Instead of pasting the solution _in verbatim_, provide the right direction